ericleee0119/VR-Amusement-Park/README.md

 The below image is the scene of the Google Cardboard user while they play on the roller coaster.
 ![image](https://github.com/ericleee0119/VR-Amusement-Park/blob/main/img/10.png)

+I built all the scene and environment by myself, except the room which is the default environment from Google Cardboard.
+And the car and the cloud is the 3D model from SketchFab

 ## Reference